-To fill in the values required in Section A, you can either download the relevant climate data to use in a desktop GIS or visualize the range of the species under evaluation on the map of climate predictions for the state encompassing your assessment area.
+To fill in the values required in Section A, you can download the relevant climate data to use in a desktop GIS and calculate exposure variables following the instructions in Appendix 3.
+For a "quick and dirty" preliminary assessment, you can visualize the range of the species under evaluation on the map of climate projections for your assessment area using the mapped climate data appearing in Figures 2-6.
 Obviously your results will have greater precision if you download the data and overlay distribution maps of the species you will evaluate.
-If you download data to your own GIS, you can save time by adjusting the classification scale to match the temperature and moisture scale used in Section A of the Index.
-You can also change the color scheme for greater legibility.

-Unless you have reason to do otherwise, we recommend that you use the "ensemble" climate predictions that represent essentially a median of 16 major global circulation models (GCMs).
+The climate data that we provide use an "ensemble" of climate predictions that represent essentially a median of 16 major global circulation models (GCMs).
 Each GCM has its own strengths and weaknesses.
-If you know that one model works particularly well in your assessment area, then by all means choose that model instead of the ensemble model.
-Historically, we have suggested the "middle of the road" scenario (A1B, in the IPCC fourth assessment scheme).
-Actual emissions, however, have tracked more extreme scenarios such as A2.
-Assessors can choose either one, but they should be aware that the differences in predictions from the two scenarios for the mid 21st century are not very different in most areas.
-Box 2 describes how to display temperature predictions on the Climate Wizard and Box 3 explains how to download these data into ArcGIS.
+If you know that one model works particularly well in your assessment area, then by all means use that model instead of the ensemble model.
+Historically, we have suggested the "middle of the road" scenario (A1B, in the IPCC fourth assessment scheme or RCP 4.5 in the terminology of the fifth assessment).
+Actual emissions, however, have tracked more extreme scenarios.
+Assessors can choose either one, but they should be aware that the differences in predictions from the two scenarios for the mid-21st century are not very different in most areas.